 Links with Blythe Bridge High School

-We have strong links with Blythe Bridge High School and Mr Edwards (PE department).
+We have strong links with Blythe Bridge High School PE department.
 The programme includes inter school competitions in a variety of sports and an additional after school sports club.
 This allows us to provide opportunities for pupils to take part in sports that we don’t always have the facilities for in school for example volleyball, basketball and trampolining.

 We are committed to help celebrate our children’s achievements both in and out of school.
 We have weekly trophy awards for our PE proud performers in KS1 and KS2.
 We have our prestigious end of year Sports Assembly to celebrate all the hard work the children have done throughout the year.
 Awards are given for our ‘sports star of the future’ and our overall ‘most enthusiastic performers’ and ‘sports personality of the year’.